benjaminp/six/documentation/index.rst

    aliased to :class:`py3:object`.)

-.. function:: wraps(wrapped, assigned=functools.WRAPPER_ASSIGNMENTS, updated=functools.WRAPPER_UPDATES)
+.. decorator:: wraps(wrapped, assigned=functools.WRAPPER_ASSIGNMENTS, updated=functools.WRAPPER_UPDATES)

    This is exactly the :func:`py3:functools.wraps` decorator, but it sets the ``__wrapped__`` attribute on what it decorates as :func:`py3:functools.wraps`